Caliapus/Emotion-Wheel/README.md

-# Emotion List
+# Emotions List
 A webapp meant to trace and to monitor the feelings we're feeling daily

 # What is this?
-Emotion Wheel is an interactive web application that allows  to daily monitor the emotions.
+Emotions List is an interactive web application that allows  to daily monitor the emotions.
 Users can navigate from a core emotion to its associated feelings and precise feelings, providing a way to understand, categorize and monitor their emotional experiences.
 The list of the emotions are from the wheel of emotions
 ![wheel of emotions](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/The_Feeling_Wheel.png/479px-The_Feeling_Wheel.png)

 # How it works